[My student] has been motivated and ambitious because of his involvement with BAM @Work and how BAM @Work has taught him to be responsible.

 Youth participate in an intensive two-week professional development training then receive up to one year of coaching from their Career Specialist to execute their individual employment plan.

-In July 2017, Blue expanded its partnership with Sprint to expose and connect youth to career pathways within Sprint through job shadowing, corporate office visits, and coaching from employees.
+In July 2017, Project Prepare Blue expanded its partnership with Sprint to expose and connect youth to career pathways within Sprint through job shadowing, corporate office visits, and coaching from employees.

 “I knew they were there to help me become more professional.
 I met a new network and learned to be confident at every social, interview, and work environment,” Oscar said.

-After completing a summer internship with a graphic design firm, Oscar reached out to professionals he met from Uber during training and applied to work at their corporate office.
-Now Oscar is employed full time, earning a livable wage with benefits in a corporate career at Uber, saving his money for college, his photography business, and his future.
+After completing a summer internship with a graphic design firm, Oscar reached out to professionals he met from Uber during the training.
+The program empowered him to apply at their corporate office.
+Now Oscar is a full-time employee, earning a livable wage with benefits in a corporate career.
+He is now able to save money for college, his photography business, and his future.

 Youth Guidance invests in the future of young men and women by supporting their transition from high school to responsible adulthood.
-Our workforce development programs support students like Oscar, exposing them to a wide spectrum of future possibilities and giving them tangible skills to achieve their long-term goals.
+Our workforce development programs support students by exposing them to a wide spectrum of future possibilities and giving them tangible skills to achieve their short-term and long-term goals.